Security training for developers

 I have obtained a Ph.D. in web security from the imec-DistriNet research group (University of Leuven, Belgium).
 During my Ph.D., I published a book titled Primer on client-side web security.
 I also built the university's online Web Security Fundamentals course.

+Since 2018, I am a Google Developer Expert, a recognition of my contributions to share my security knowledge with the community.
 I also volunteer as the course curator for the SecAppDev course.
 Since 2005, this yearly week-long course focuses on security for developers.

 Here's industry veteran Jim Manico's opinion ...